Advertising Association: Advertising Association Council

 The Advertising Association Council consists of agencies, brands and media.
 It has two roles, one regulatory, one industry-facing.
 On behalf of industry, Council guides the development of the self-regulatory system and sets advertising policy.
 The Committee of Advertising Practice (CAP) and the Broadcast Committee of Advertising Practice (BCAP), write the advertising codes and the Advertising Standards Authority (ASA) independently enforces them across all media.
 The Council meets three times a year.

-LEAD
+LEAD and MBC

-The Advertising Association holds an annual industry summit each January which is called LEAD.
-The conference brings together politicians with representatives from different parts of the advertising industry.
-The Association also organises training for industry professionals, such as the Media Business Course.
+The Advertising Association runs LEAD, an annual industry summit at the start of each year, which brings together politicians and representatives from different parts of the advertising industry to discuss key issues.
+The Advertising Association also organises the Media Business Course (MBC), each year about the art of media planning and pitching — where delegates tackle a client brief and then present in front of industry experts.